ZDPLI/TestRepart/README.md

 Install dependencies from `requirements.txt`.
 Download the Lingshu model repository and place it in a `models/` directory (or point the `LINGSHU_MODEL_DIR` environment variable to that directory).
-The directory should contain the `Lingshu-7B.Q8_0.gguf` file.
+The directory should contain the `Lingshu-7B.Q8_0.gguf` file together with the `Lingshu-7B.mmproj-f16.gguf` projection weights.
 The application uses `llama-cpp-python` to run the model with optional GPU acceleration.
 Then launch the backend or the demo Gradio interface: